RobertDaleSmith/mouthpad-usb/ncs/app/README.md

 | `LED_STATE_SCANNING` | Slow blink while seeking the MouthPad^. |
 | `LED_STATE_CONNECTED` | Solid on. |
 | `LED_STATE_DATA_ACTIVITY` | Fast flicker when forwarding HID traffic. |

+## Version management

+The firmware version is controlled by the `VERSION` file at the repository root.
+When you build:
+- The VERSION file (e.g., `0.1.0`) is parsed by CMake
+- USB bcdDevice descriptor is set automatically (e.g., `0.1.0` → `0x0010`)
+- Version is logged at startup and visible in `version` command output

+To release a new version, update the VERSION file and push to main.
+GitHub Actions will automatically build and create a release with firmware files named `mp_usb_{version}_{board}.uf2`.

 ## Directory notes